hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     -  In the IMAGE wizard, click **Choose an image**

     -  On the top right of the wizard, click **Upload** to upload the image stored on your PC/laptop and select image you have just uploaded by clicking **Choose selected**.

+    -  Optionally, you can add a "Title" for your image.
+The title will appear when the reader hovers or pauses the mouse over the image.

 -   **Adjusting image size and its position:**